FOR MORE INFORMATION, PLEASE CONTACT US AT SCIENCEACADEMY@UMD.EDU

 Q: Does the Science Academy offer application fee waivers?

-A: The Graduate School does offer waivers to students affiliated with certain preparatory and professional organizations--more information can be found here.
+A: The Graduate School does offer waivers to students affiliated with certain preparatory and professional organizations.
 Besides these opportunities, the Science Academy does not offer any application fee waivers.

 A: Learn more about the Graduate School’s English Language Proficiency Requirements here.
 Students can submit TOEFL, Pearson (PTE), or IELTS scores.
 We do not accept the Duolingo exam.
 Students must score within the requirements for full enrollment or the English Bridge Program.